 Project funding

-The work is financially supported by the European Union via the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH under the European Union Climate Dialogues (EUCD) project.
+The work was financially supported by the European Union via the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH under the European Union Climate Dialogues (EUCD) project.